HCHogan/Memorize/Notes/swiftui.md

 just a version of "changes in arguments to view modifiers" animation.
 **Transition** is like .padding, attached to the whole ViewContainer

+### image
+Image serves as a View
+UIImage is the type for actually creating / manipulating images and store in vars. very powerful representation of an image

+### Gestures
+@GestureState var myGestureState = <starting value> it only changes when the gesture is active when the gesture ends, the value is set to the starting value

+## Multithreading
+** never block your UI **

 ## MVVM Model-View-ViewModel
 + A "code organizing" architectural design paradigm.
 + Works in concert with the concept of "reactive" user-interfaces.